PATIENT GUIDEDENTAL TOURISMIMPLANTS

 The question every US patient asks first

-If you've been quoted between $20,000 and $35,000 for a single arch — or $40,000 to $60,000 for your full mouth — for dental implants in the United States, you've probably typed some version of this into Google: is it actually safe to get dental work done in Colombia?
+If you have been quoted between $20,000 and $35,000 for a single arch — or $40,000 to $60,000 for your full mouth — for dental implants in the United States, you have probably typed some version of this into Google: is it actually safe to get dental work done in Colombia?

 Why Colombia became a dental destination

-Colombia — and Medellín in particular — didn't become a destination for dental care by accident.
+Colombia — and Medellín in particular — did not become a destination for dental care by accident.

 The price difference is not a quality difference.
-It's a difference in the cost of operating: lower overhead, lower salaries across the economy, and none of the insurance-billing machinery that inflates every procedure.
-That's why international patients typically save between 50% and 80% compared to US prices — with the same materials and comparable professional expertise.
+It is a difference in the cost of operating: lower overhead, lower salaries across the economy, and none of the insurance-billing machinery that inflates every procedure.
+That is why international patients typically save between 50% and 80% compared to US prices — with the same materials and comparable professional expertise.

 Medellín adds something more: modern healthcare infrastructure, a spring-like climate year-round, direct flights from many US cities, and a city built to welcome international visitors.